 When the Surrogate is released after the embryo transfer, she will be taken to a hotel for complete bedrest; getting up only to use the bathroom.
 This regiment is continued for 2 more days.
 After this time, the Surrogate may resume her normal activities with the limitations provided to her by the physician at the time of the embryo transfer.
 Some of the limitations are:

 - No douching or sexual intercourse

 - Showers only – no tub baths

 - No strenuous activities – no exercising, running, heavy lifting including children, groceries, luggage, etc.

 A pregnancy test will be performed two weeks following the embryo transfer.
-If a pregnancy occurs, the Surrogate Mother will have several visits to the clinic to monitor the hormone level and the progress of the embryo(s).
+If a pregnancy occurs, the Surrogate will have several visits to the clinic to monitor the hormone level and the progress of the embryo(s).
 This monitoring is done by blood tests and ultrasound.
-If pregnancy does not occur, the physician will instruct the Surrogate Mother when to stop the medications and when to expect her menstrual period.
+If pregnancy does not occur, the physician will instruct the Surrogate when to stop the medications and when to expect her menstrual period.

 The physician establishes the acceptable level of response to the treatment during the cycle.
 If at any point, the Natural Mother’s or the Surrogate’s response to the treatment falls below that established level, the physician will most likely cancel the cycle.

 Click here to read more details about the Surrogate’s role in the IVF/UET process.